NIRD Research Data Archive

 Archiving is crucial for data re-usability.
 Unlike data storage, archived data must be persistent, remaining unchanged with proper Persistent Identifiers for tracking.
 Additionally, archived data should be discoverable through metadata, following the FAIR principles.

-Allow us to introduce you to our Research Data Archive service, designed for easy human or machine access, facilitating future research and discoveries.
+Let us introduce our NIRD Research Data Archive service, designed for easy human or machine access, facilitating future research and discoveries.

-The mission of the NIRD Research Data Archive is to support Open Science at scale by offering a solution to publish data of any size under Open-Access licence.
+The mission of the NIRD Research Data Archive is to support Open Science at scale by offering a solution to publish data of any size under an Open-Access license.
 The goal is to maintain research data from Norwegian institutions discoverable, accessible, and reusable for at least 10 years.

 The archive is designed to support all types of datasets regardless of size or scientific domain and includes data annotation and base curation.